groupoid/henk/README.md

 [![Hex pm](http://img.shields.io/hexpm/v/henk.svg?style=flat)](https://hex.pm/packages/henk)

-**Henk** is an implementation of a Pure Type System (PTS) with an infinite universe hierarchy, written in Elixir/OTP.
+**Henk** is an implementation of a Pure Type System (PTS) with an infinite universe hierarchy, written in Elixir for Erlang/OTP.
 It was described first by Erik Meijer and Simon Peyton Jones in 1997, and later inspired the Morte intermediate language by Gabriella Gonzalez.
+Maksym Sokhatsky wrote an implementation in 2015 and published article in 2018 about Erlang implementation.

 <img src="https://henk.groupoid.space/img/Henk%20Barendregt.jpg" height=400>